ppalmero22/Elk-Project/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?

+  Monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash   for indexing.
+It has two main components, inuts and harvesters.
+They work together to tail files and send event data to the       output that you specify.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?

+  It helps monitor the servers by collecting metrics from the system and serices running on the server.
+It inserts the collected     metrics directly into Elasticsearch or send them to Logstash.

 The configuration details of each machine may be found below.